PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 >
 > **CAC** = customer acquisition cost - i.e. total sales and marketing spend divided by how many customers you acquired.

-CLV/CAC is a more targeted way to track "efficiency" than burn multiple.
+CLV/CAC is a more targeted way to track efficiency than burn multiple.
 It's a ratio calculated by dividing your customer lifetime value[^6] (CLV) by your customer acquisition cost (CAC).

 The ratio reveals how efficiently you're acquiring customers.
 A ratio of 1x means your CLV and CAC are the same – i.e. you're only earning enough to cover your acquisition costs.
 A ratio of 2x means you're earning twice as much as you're spending to acquire new customers.